NetSweet/netsuite/README.md

   # oauth does not work with API versions less than 2015_2
   api_version      '2016_2'

-  # the endpoint indicated in the > 2018_2 wsdl is invalid
+  # the endpoint indicated in the > 2018_2 WSDL is invalid
   # you must set the endpoint directly
   # https://github.com/NetSweet/netsuite/pull/473
   endpoint "https://#{wsdl_domain}/services/NetSuitePort_#{api_version}"